-Combining our expertise in hotels with our knowledge
+Combining expertise in hotels and heritage

 Breathing new life into Georgian Buxton